-D'Artagnan's formal introduction to the Three Musketeers.
+- D'Artagnan's introduction to the Three Musketeers.
 On his very first day in Paris he has managed to offend and make an appointment of honor with all three of them.
 Athos is first up and naturally he has invited the other two to be his seconds.
-The ensuing scene is totally hilarious from D'Artagnan's dry 'your friendship is not founded upon contrasts.'
-To; 'But this is the man I am going to fight!'
-'But not until One.'
-To D'Artagnan drawing his sword with a flourish on all three; 'And so, gentlemen, my apologies and en-garde!'
+The ensuing scene is totally hilarious from D'Artagnan's dry "your friendship is not founded upon contrasts".
+Porthos and Aramis immediately protest;Porthos: "But this is the man I am going to fight!"D'Artagnan: "But not until one o'clock",Aramis: "But this is the man I am going to fight!:D'Artagnan: "But not until two o'clock."

 - Athos betrays understandable curiousity as to how D'Artagnan has offended his friends.
 Both Porthos and Aramis lie and the quick witted D'Artagnan backs them up.
 The long sequence ends with D'Artagnan offering his apologies to Porthos and Aramis - since Athos has the right to kill him first - then drawing his sword with a flourish, "And so, gentlemen, my apologies and en garde!'